-One thing to consider is if there has been turnover in any of the positions that is using the data.
+One thing to consider is if there has been turnover in any of the positions that are using the data.
 Why does that matter?
-Because, the process may be out dated and not even being looked at anymore.
+Because the process may be outdated and not even being looked at anymore.

 I always ask “Why are we doing this?”, “What is the data doing for the user?”, and “Is this the real data that is needed or wanted?”
 Many times the data is no longer needed or the person using the data needs to do more with it once they receive it.

 Sometimes we are just too close to the project to be able to see how to do it any differently or the person may not know how to improve the way it is being done.